leanderseige/ataripunksynth/README.md

 * Internal Speaker
 * Line-Out

-## Rough from the inside and outside.
+## Rough from the inside and from the outside.

 ...check out the [Gallery](GALLERY.md).